flowershow/flowershow-app/blog/how-to-add-forms-to-flowershow.md

 ---
-title: How to Add Forms to Your Flowershow Site
+title: How to Add Newsletter and Other Subscription Forms
 description: Learn how to integrate newsletter signup forms, contact forms, and surveys into your Flowershow site
-date: 2025-05-26
+date: 2025-06-12
 authors:
   - olayway
 ---

 Forms are essential for engaging with your audience - whether you're collecting newsletter signups, gathering feedback, or creating contact forms.
-In this guide, we'll walk through setting up Tally and Brevo forms in your Flowershow site.
+In this guide, we'll walk through setting up Tally and Brevo forms in your Flowershow site, and give you hints on how to use any other forms too.

 ## Tally Forms

-Once you've created your form in Tally, follow these steps:
+Once you've created your form in [Tally](http://tally.so/), follow these steps:

 1. **Get the embed code**
    - Click "Share" in your form editor